Multi-agency risk assessment conference (MARAC)

 What do I do if I think I have a case for the MARAC?

 Only practitioners can make a referral into MARAC.
-You can complete the Risk Identification Check list that forms part of the
+Please complete the MARAC referral Barnet DA MARAC Referral Form here.

 How often does MARAC meet?